elysahall/aws-cli/awscli/topics/s3-config.rst

 unbounded growth, the task queue size is capped to a specific size.
 This configuration value changes the value of that maximum number.

-You generally will not need to change this value.
+You generally don't need to change this value.
 This value also corresponds to the number of tasks we are aware of that need to be executed.
 This means that by default we can only see 1000 tasks ahead.
-Until the S3 command knows the total number of tasks executed, the progress line will show a total of ``...``.
-Increasing this value means that we will be able to more quickly know the total number of tasks needed, assuming that the enqueuing rate is quicker than the rate of task consumption.
-The tradeoff is that a larger max queue size will require more memory.
+Until the S3 command knows the total number of tasks executed, the progress line shows a total of ``...``.
+Increasing this value means that we are able to more quickly know the total number of tasks needed, assuming that the enqueuing rate is quicker than the rate of task consumption.
+The tradeoff is that a larger max queue size requires more memory.

 multipart_threshold